 Leonard Bernstein (1918-1990) was one of the most significant American musicians of the 20th-century.
 His contributions took place in a variety of venues-conductor, musical commentator on television and composer of both concert works and Broadway musicals, most famously "West Side Story."
 In the year that marks the centenary of his birth, this course will take a step back and review Bernstein's contributions in each of these areas.
 We will also consider the man's full life and celebrity, including many famous collaborators and friends and the strong political beliefs that helped guide his artistic choices.

-We'll study the great oil paintings of Cassatt, Eakins and Homer along with their accomplishments in other areas.
-We'll discuss Cassatt's 10-color intaglio prints from the 1890s, which many consider to be some of the finest of this type of color printing, as well as her involvement with the French Impressionists.
-We'll cover Eakins' work in photography and his revolutionary approach to life drawing.
+We'll study the great oil paintings of Cassatt, Eakins and Homer along with their accomplishments in other areas of art and art media.
+We'll discuss Cassatt's 10-color intaglio prints from the 1890s, which many in the print world consider to be some of the finest of this type of color printing, as well as her involvement with the French Impressionists.
+We'll cover Eakins' work in photography and his revolutionary approach to teaching life drawing.
 Finally, we'll review Homer's work in watercolor as an illustrator covering the Civil War for Harper's magazine and his work in etching.
 Homer is "the" watercolorist by which all American watercolorists will forever be judged.